 - Type of plastic: Low-density polyethylene

-- Common items it applies to: This applies to plastic shopping bags, plastic bags for bread and frozen food, and dry cleaning plastic covers.
+- Common items it applies to: This applies to plastic shopping bags, bubble wrap, plastic bags for bread and frozen food, and dry cleaning plastic covers.

 - How to recycle: Unfortunately, low-density polyethylene isn’t accepted by most curbside programs.
 It can, however, be brought to store drop-off locations.